zan020/ClassProjects/BlackJack/README.md

 Implement BlackJackTester to play BlackJack

-Implement Simulation to run MonteCarlo on BlackJack, in which the human player is using the winning strategy.

 1. Cards
 This class represents a deck of cards.
 It is implemented by using an ArrayList, in which each card is a String telling the suit and the rank of the card.
 The deck deals a card by randomly drawing a card from the deck.